Co Head Coach

-Gators in breaking state records, earning top 16 honors, qualifying
+Gators in breaking state records, earning National top 10 honors,

-swimmers for junior nationals, US Open and Senior Nationals in the
+qualifying swimmers for Junior Jationals, US Open and Senior

-past six years as Head Coach.
-Coach Jeff earned a Bachelor of
+Nationals.
+Coach Jeff earned a Bachelor of Education in Kinesiology

 For fun, Coach Rodriguez enjoys exercising

-28 years coaching and teaching at every level of swimming in
+the last 28 years coaching and teaching at every level of swimming

 She has been a Minnesota